(Photo courtesy of NetPS Plant Finder)

 An outstanding native succulent featuring clumping rosettes of silver and olive green leaves, with tips that blush rose-purple with winter chill; showy yellow flowers with rose bracts rise on red stems in spring; great in containers or rock gardens

 Canyon Dudleya features showy cymes of lightly-scented yellow flowers with rose bracts rising above the foliage from early to mid spring.
 Its attractive succulent narrow leaves emerge powder blue in spring, turning olive green in color with prominent purple tips and tinges of silver the rest of the year.
-The fruit is not ornamentally significant.
 The brick red stems can be quite attractive.

 Canyon Dudleya is an herbaceous evergreen perennial with a ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.